-Incomplete The LEA does not have communications used to inform parents and the public about required assessments.
+The LEA does not have communications used to inform parents and the public about required assessments.
 Communication provided does not adhere to Personal Identifiable Information (PII) protections (i.e. includes student identifiable information).
 OR The LEA provides some information on the required assessments to parents and the public, BUT the communication does not provide information on all of the following: The participation requirements; The subject matter; The purpose; When and where such information is available; The assessment time; and The schedule and format for disseminating results.
-Acceptable The LEA provides information in a clear and accessible manner on required assessments.
-The information must be available to parents and the public on the LEA website and must include: The participation requirements; The subject matter; The purpose; When and where such information is available; The assessment time; and The schedule and format for disseminating results.